wheaney/XRLinuxDriver/README.md

-# Custom user-space Linux driver for the XREAL Air
+# XREAL Air Linux Game Driver

 ## What is this?